 - Lethargy; a sense of being tired and lazy all the time

-These methadone treatment side effects can be reported early to the doctor to get relief so that the patient can continue using the medication to get the benefits that it offers.
+These Methadone side effects can be reported early to the doctor to get relief so that the patient can continue taking the medication to get the benefits that it offers.

 - Addiction if the drug is abused

 - Withdrawal symptoms when the medication is suddenly halted